MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 ### Pro/Con prompts as datasets
 - Some prompt datasets like [awesome-chatgpt-prompts](https://huggingface.co/datasets/fka/awesome-chatgpt-prompts) have received many likes on HF
 - The dataset viewer allows for easy and quick visualization
-- Main cons: the tabular data format is not well suited for reusing prompts and is not standard among practitioners
+- Main cons: the tabular data format is not well suited for reusing prompt templates and is not standard among practitioners
-    - Prompt templates are independent modular units that can be used in different applications, which supports the good practice of modular development, into one tabular file.
+  - Extracting a single prompt from a tabular dataset with dataset/pandas-like operations is unnecessarily complicated.
-    - Having multiple prompts in the same dataset forces different prompts to have the same column structure
+  - In industry practice, prompt templates are independent modular units that can be reused for different use-cases.
+Having multiple templates in the same dataset forces different templates to have the same column structure and prevents proper modular development.
-    - Datasets on the HF hub are in parquet files, which is not easily editable and interoperable.
-Editing a prompt in JSON or YAML is much easier than editing a (parquet) dataset and JSON/YAML is much easier to load.
+  - Datasets on the HF hub are in parquet files, which are not easily editable.
+Editing a prompt in JSON or YAML is much easier than editing a (parquet) dataset.
-    - Extracting a single prompt from a dataset with dataset/pandas-like operations is unnecessarily complicated
+  - Data viewers for tabular data are bad for visualizing the structure of long prompt templates (where e.g. line breaks have an important substantive meaning).
+Viewing and editing prompt templates in markdown-like editors is more standard in the ecosystem.
-    - Data viewers for tabular data are bad for visualizing the structure of long prompt templates (where e.g. line breaks have an important substantive meaning)
+  - Saving prompt templates as datasets prevents them from being modular components of model or space repos (see [example use-cases](repo_types_examples.md) for this)

 ### Compatibility with LangChain